+Two decades ago, I bought a book.
 In producer-speak, that means I acquired the rights via option to make a movie from a book.
 I knew a TV news reporter, and she had made contact with a reclusive author who wrote a book she thought I might be interested in.
 Actually, “reclusive” is too weak … Continue reading My Bumpy Road Through “Hollywood” — A VENOM IN THE BLOOD

-NATE AND KELLY 2017 Edition
+You’ll enjoy reading NATE AND KELLY

 If anything I've written has informed or inspired you, you will enjoy reading my novel NATE AND KELLY.
 Read the many reviews!